oblinger/HookAnchorApp/Set/Book/BOOK Favorites.md

 "The Left Hand of Darkness" by Ursula Le Guin

+"The Quantum Thief" by Hannu Rajaniemi.
+- the book had so many novel ideas

 OTHER GOOD SCIFI BOOKS INCLUDE

+"Dune" by Frank Herbert

+"Hyperion" by Dan Simmons

+"The Moon is a Harsh Mistress" by Robert A. Heinlein

 "House of Suns" by Alistar Renolds